Block and EURO Pallets

 • Used & New Pallets Available

 Direct Supply, Inc. offers a wide selection of EURO pallets and block pallets in a variety of sizes.
-In the shipping world, how do these two types of pallet differ?
+In the shipping world, how do these two types of pallet differ from each other, and how are they different from a traditional standard pallet in the US?

 WHAT EXACTLY ARE WE TALKING ABOUT?